flipt-io/flipt/DEVELOPMENT.md

 `./bin/flipt [--config ./config/local.yml`]

-To prevent providing the config via config flag every time, you have the option of writing configuration at the location: `$HOME/.flipt/config.yml`.
+To prevent providing the config via config flag every time, you have the option of writing configuration at the location: `{{ USER_CONFIG_DIR }}/flipt/config.yml`.
 The flipt binary will check in that location if a `--config` override is not provided, so you can invoke the binary as such in this scenario:

 `./bin/flipt`

+The `USER_CONFIG_DIR` is different based on your architecture, and specified [here](https://pkg.go.dev/os#UserConfigDir).

 ## Changes